Particular/docs.particular.net/nservicebus/hosting/index_diagnostics_core_[7,).partial.md

 At every endpoint startup the current diagnostics will be written to `{endpointName}-configuration.json`.
 If possible attach this file(s) to support requests.

-WARNING: The structure of the json data produced should not be considered stable.
+WARNING: The structure and format of the data produced should not be considered stable or parsable.
 Nodes may be added, removed or moved in minor and patch versions.

 ### Writing to other targets